 Quick tip: Every stroke is different, and every patient will benefit from different approaches.
 Experiment until you find what works for you.

-No matter which path you choose, be sure to make hand therapy exercise the foundation of your regimen.
+No matter which path you choose, it is vital to make hand therapy exercise the foundation of your rehab regimen.
 Exercise helps activate neuroplasticity, which rewires the brain and allows the fingers to slowly relax and loosen.
 Movement is key to recovery.

 How to Treat Spasticity in the Hand After Stroke

 Overall, spasticity in the hand after stroke can lead to a clenched hand and curled fingers when the condition is left unmanaged.
 The best hand spasticity treatment is exercise because movement helps rewire the brain and restore the brain’s ability to communicate with the hand.

 Passive exercise (where the hand is passively moved through each exercise) is a great place to start as this activates neuroplasticity and is accessible to most survivors with curled fingers after stroke.
 Talk to your physical or occupational therapist to see which combination of hand spasticity treatments is most suitable for you.